Announcing major ColdFusion 2025 update of May 20 2026 - thoughts and resources

 Beyond the "known issues" about the update discussed in the link I shared above, there are a fiew other issues to beware of that I and others have identified today regarding the update.
 These are things that may be fixed shortly, if Adobe agrees they are worth getting/able to be fixed.

 - I noticed that when viewing the update within the CF Admin, before installing it, the link it offers to the technote for the update currently fails.
-As such, folks can't readily see what's new, what's changed, what known issues there may be, etc. The link offered is this: https://helpx.adobe.com/coldfusion/kb/coldfusion-2025-update-8.html, which gets an Adobe site 404 error.
-It seems the link should be that what's new page, https://guides.adobe.com/content/coldfusion-docs/en/docs/introduction-to-coldfusion/whats-new.html.
-Of some interest, note that AFTER you apply the update, then the link shown in the CF Admin is instead http://www.adobe.com/go/cf2025_update8, and that DOES indeed redirect to that what's new page.
+As such, folks can't readily (from that package manager page) see what's new, what's changed, what known issues there may be, etc. The link offered is this: https://helpx.adobe.com/coldfusion/kb/coldfusion-2025-update-8.html, which gets an Adobe site 404 error.
+It seems the link should at least be the update's what's new page.
+Of some interest, note that AFTER you apply the update, THEN the link shown in the CF Admin package manager is instead http://www.adobe.com/go/cf2025_update8, and that DOES indeed redirect to that what's new page.
+That's a curious inconsistency.

-- To be clear, changing that first "kb" URL from using update-8 to using update-7 DOES work and gets the update 7 technote.
-I was told this lack of an update-8 kb was intentional because this update is not a normal update...but I contend that (beyond the concern about the admin link shown before the update is applied), this will also cause confusion for people who may try to find that url following the traditional pattern.
+- But a bigger question is why such a traditional update technote/kb article doesn't exist for this update.
+To be clear, changing that first "kb" URL from using update-8 to using update-7 DOES indeed work and gets the update 7 technote.
+I was told that this lack of an update-8 kb was intentional because this update is not a normal update...but I contend that (beyond the concern about the admin link shown before the update is applied), this will cause confusion for people who may try to find that url following the traditional pattern.
+More than that, as I raised in a comment on the CF Portal announcement (and Christopher raised as a comment below), the current "what's new" page doesn't include what such update technotes NORMALLY include, like the table of whether packages or the web server connector were updated.
+I'm hoping Adobe may reverse their decision and create a traditional update technote.
+(FWIW, the page listing CF2025 updates currently points to that "what's new" page", while all the other updates point to their corresponding traditional technote.).

 - As I noted above, at least as I write this, there is not yet a post announcing the update in the CF community forums, like there usually would be.